 The Ottoman Empire, Qing China, and Mughal India each faced significant challenges in their efforts to industrialize and modernize.
 As Western powers rose to prominence, these once-dominant empires grappled with overextension and diminishing capacity to centralize control.
 Their vulnerabilities were exposed during a period when European powers and Japan expanded their dominance over global trade and exerted mounting economic and political pressures on these older imperial systems.
-Despite their wealth and prestige, which had long attracted and awed Europeans, these empires struggled to adapt to a rapidly changing global order shaped by industrialization, militarization, and colonial expansion.
+Despite their wealth and prestige, which had long attracted and awed Europeans, these older imperial systems were increasingly pressured not because they were weak, but because the rules of global power had changed, increasingly shaped by industrialization, militarization, and colonial expansion.

-After the reign of Aurangzeb in the early 18th century, the Mughal Empire in India began to weaken, leaving a power vacuum that various local rulers sought to fill.
+After the reign of Emperor Aurangzeb in the early 18th century, the Mughal Empire began to weaken, leaving a power vacuum that various local rulers sought to fill.
 As the empire's control fragmented, many regional states asserted their independence.
 Meanwhile, the British East India Company, initially focused on trade, expanded its influence by securing trade rights and the right to collect taxes in key Mughal territories.
 By establishing coastal trading posts in cities such as Calcutta, Bombay, and Bengal, the Company gained increasing control over trade and local governance.
-The Company capitalized on the weakening Mughal power and the divided local political landscape to solidify its control.
-The Company employed a combination of diplomacy, military power, and strategic alliances with local rulers to extend its dominance over Indian territory.
+The Company capitalized on the weakening Mughal power and the divided local political landscape, using a combination of diplomacy, military force, and alliances with local rulers to solidify its control.
 Notably, the Company maintained its own private army and recruited Indian soldiers known as sepoys to defend British interests, further entangling local elites in the imperial system.

 By 1765, the Mughal emperor, powerless to resist, was forced to formally recognize British rule.
 While the Company began to implement policies designed to "modernize" India, but this modernization largely served British economic interests.
 India became a crucial supplier of raw materials, such as opium, tea, cotton, and coffee, which were exported to Britain and China (mostly the opium).
 In exchange, British imports flooded India, undermining local industries, particularly the once-thriving textile sector.
 In 1857, both Hindus and Muslim sepoys, joined by peasants and some elites, rebelled against British control in the First War of Indian Independence.